amazoneo-la/amazoneo-la.github.io/_pages/governance.md

 ## For the election of the the steering committee:

+The first election will take place by the end of 2018 for the year 2019.
+The governance will be ellaborated in a participatory way through assemblies to be scheduled as soon as a minimum of 8 members from different countries join the network.
+In this beginning the approval will work in a unanimity basis.
+It is relevant to mention that everyone is welcome to join the network, the elections are only to the steering comittee for those who really commit.

 Voting system
 - At least one representative for each country
 - The minimum of members will be weighted by the number of participants of a given jurisdiction proportionally.

-The first election will take place by the end of 2018 for the year 2019.

 ## Potential modules (commissions)

+As long as the network spreads we also intend to create specific circles for collaboration of research and projects.
+Some suggested comissions are:

 - Innovation, Entrepreneurship and Business development
 - Science, Technology & Engineering
 - amazoneo works closely to NeoResearch as the major scientific community of NEO.